skip-mev/connect/x/marketmap/README.md

 #### Params

-The params command allows users to query values set as marketmap parameters.
+The params query allows users to query values set as marketmap parameters.

 Example: